com-480-data-visualization/datavis-project-2022-vizards/docs/README.md

 ## Structure of the project

 Since we are using plain HTML, JS and CSS, you don't need a compiler or packer.
 In the following or file structure for a better understanding.
+Please find link in comments, when a work is based on something.

 ```